CalebSargeant/docs/source/computing/linux/general.rst

   # Now try logging into the machine, with:   "ssh 'ubuntu@10.0.2.12'"
   # and check to make sure that only the key(s) you wanted were added.

+  # You can add IdentitiesOnly yes to ensure ssh uses the IdentityFile and no other keyfiles during authentication, which can cause issues and is not a good practice.
+  vim ~/.ssh/config
+    Host SERVERNAME
+    Hostname ip-or-domain-of-server
+    User USERNAME
+    PubKeyAuthentication yes
+    IdentityFile ./path/to/key

 Sudo without Password
 ---------------------